Note: this guide to what to do in Lindos contains affiliate links. Thank you for the support!

 The old town is enclosed within medieval walls, offering a true feeling of ancient Greece.
 However it is slightly spoiled by the huge number of tacky shops and overpriced jewellery.
 I would only recommend a visit if you are in need of a change of scenery and have time to spare.
 I’m sure a meal and glass of wine on one of the open top bars would be delightful.

-The only thing we loved about Rhodes was the bright blue pier, a lovely strip to walk along in the sunshine.
+One thing we did love about Rhodes was the bright blue pier, a lovely strip to walk along in the sunshine.

 Our trip to Lindos has definitely inspired me to see more of Greece.
 I’d love to know about where you’ve been and your favourite parts of the many islands!